Mental health

 • Family and relationship problems

 The City and Hackney Mental Health Service provides support and services to children and young people experiencing mental health problems.
-City and Hackney CAMHS website
+Download CAMHS PDF or visit City and Hackney CAMHS website

 Offers virtual counselling and psychotherapy sessions to workers and residents in and around the Square Mile, whatever their financial circumstances, improving access to treatments that are not available through the NHS.